-#9: Monitor student progress and intervene when necessary.
+#7: Monitor student progress and intervene when necessary.

 Requiring attendance and awarding attendance points are essential, but they are just the starting point.
 Two additional steps need to occur.
 First, someone-typically, the instructor in a fixed Emporium Model but sometimes another person in a fixed/flexible Emporium Model (see below for a description of these model variations)-must monitor each student to see who is and who is not meeting the attendance policy.
 Which students are lagging behind?
 Which students are not coming to lab and not doing the work?
 Second, once these students have been identified, follow-up is key.
-Someone must consistently contact them-by either e-mail, telephone, text, or tweet or in person-and indicate clearly and strongly the expectation of meeting with the student individually to help the student make progress.
+Someone must consistently contact them-by either e-mail, telephone, text, or tweet or in person-and indicate clearly that they are expected to come to lab and do the work.
+Ideally, an individual follow-up meeting with the student should be scheduled.

-Most developmental math software packages have excellent tracking features, allowing faculty members and others to monitor the time each student spends using the software, attending lab, and completing assignments as well as how well the student performs on quizzes and exams.
-Record keeping is made easy through the online Gradebook.
+Most math software packages have excellent tracking features, allowing faculty members and others to monitor the time each student spends using the software, attending lab and completing assignments as well as how well the student performs on quizzes and exams.
+Record-keeping is made easy through the online Gradebook.
 Instructors who require that students spend hours in an open lab can be provided with logs that indicate the dates and time intervals that students visit the open labs.

-Other options for monitoring student progress include using (1) a weekly score sheet that includes points for staying up-to-date with videos, worksheets, homework, and quizzes as well as points for class and lab attendance and (2) a paper workbook or notebook that students are required to maintain that contains class notes, notes from the software's learning tools, and solutions to exercises, which facilitates working through the steps of problems by hand.
+Other options for monitoring student progress include using 1) a weekly score sheet that includes points for staying up to date with videos, worksheets, homework and quizzes as well as points for class and lab attendance; and, 2) a paper workbook or notebook that students are required to maintain that contains class notes, notes from the software's learning tools and solutions to exercises, which facilitates working through the steps of problems by hand.
 By recording the progress of each student every week in the student's respective workbook or notebook, instructors can knowledgeably discuss progress in the course with each student.